The Year of Growing Insurrection and Threats of Foreign Intervention

 Feb.
 21: In the face of protests, the government raises the minimum wage for assembly factory workers to 685 gourdes ($9.32) instead of the 1500 gourdes demanded.

 Feb.
-21: Dr. Paul Farmer, 62, the founder of Partners in Health, dies from heart failure in Rwanda.
+21: Dr. Paul Farmer, 62, the founder of Partners in Health, which started in Cange, Haiti, dies from heart failure in Rwanda.

 Feb.
 22: Dominican President Luis Abinader poses for photo-op at a wall his government is building along the 244-mile border with Haiti.